peterdsharpe/AeroSandbox/INSTALLATION.md

     ```

     If all goes well, you should see a bunch of output as it first downloads & installs dependencies, then downloads & installs the latest version of AeroSandbox.

+5. Congrats!
+You've installed Anaconda Python and AeroSandbox.
+If desired, you can test your install by following steps in the "Testing" section of this document, but it's not necessary.

+   To start learning how to use AeroSandbox on your problems, we recommend you [check out the tutorials folder here](./tutorial/).

 ## Testing